BulkGate/woosms/readme.txt

 == Description ==

-**Send SMS, Viber Business, RCS Business Messaging and WhatsApp Business messages from your e-shop using BulkGate plugin for WooCommerce (former WooSMS plugin)**
+**Send SMS, Viber Business, RCS Business Messaging, and WhatsApp Business messages from your e-shop using the BulkGate plugin for WooCommerce (former WooSMS plugin)**

-* Order status notifications for customers and admins
+* Order status notifications for customers and admins, support for order custom fields (‘extra_’ prefix), and id sequence
-* Personalized and targeted bulk SMS and Viber campaigns
+*	Personalized and targeted bulk marketing campaigns via SMS, RCS, Viber Business, and WhatsApp Business with Opt-in
+* BulkWords AI assistant powered by ChatGPT (create, enhance, translate, or shorten your campaign messages for better performance and reach)
 * Two-way messaging with customers
+* Address book synchronization
 * Admin alerts (e.g. stock status and others)

 Send SMS and Viber messages to over 200 countries and regions via <a href="https://www.bulkgate.com/en/integrations/sms-plugin-for-woocommerce/" target="_blank" title="BulkGate SMS plugin for WooCommerce">BulkGate SMS plugin for WooCommerce</a> and create new opportunities for your business.